armory/docs/content/en/armory-enterprise/armory-admin/caching-agents-concept.md

 title: Clouddriver Caching Agents in Spinnaker
 linkTitle: Caching Agents
 description: >
-  Clouddriver caching agents discover your infrastructure elements and cache the data for use by Spinnaker™.
+  Clouddriver caching agents discover your infrastructure elements and cache the data for use by Spinnaker.
 ---

 ## How Spinnaker discovers and caches infrastructure elements

-Clouddriver is the Spinnaker service responsible for discovering and caching cloud provider infrastructure, such as AWS EC2 instances, Kubernetes pods, and Docker images.
+Clouddriver is the Spinnaker™ service responsible for discovering and caching cloud provider infrastructure, such as AWS EC2 instances, Kubernetes pods, and Docker images.
 Clouddriver has a [caching agent scheduler](#the-caching-agent-scheduler) that runs caching agents for providers in separate threads at scheduled intervals.
 These agents query the infrastructure, index the data, and save the results in a [cache store](#the-cache-store), which is usually a Redis or a SQL datastore.

 ## The caching agent